bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 that would be able to ask `printer` about its state.
 There are lots of ways to it – HTTP server, WebSockets, Unix Domain Sockets, and many more, but since this is a post about service extensions, I'll use them (Service extension actually work over WebSockets).
-Here's how I image `spy` to work when run:
+Here's how I imagine `spy` to work when run:

 ```
 $ dart run spy.dart